 Preheat oven to 400°F. Drizzle a sheet pan with a little olive oil to prevent the meatballs from sticking.

-In a large bowl combine the ground turkey, feta, egg, Za’atar, cinnamon, green onions, garlic, salt and pepper.
+In a large bowl combine the ground turkey, green onions, garlic, egg, feta, Za’atar, cinnamon, salt and pepper.
 Using your hands gently mix everything together until fully combined.

-Using a medium sized ice cream scoop or a large spoon, form the mixture into medium sized balls, slightly smaller than a golf ball, and set aside on a plate or sheet pan.
-You can lightly wet your hands with water to help prevent the mixture from sticking on your hands too much.
+Using a medium sized ice cream scoop or a large spoon, form the mixture into medium sized meatballs, slightly smaller than a golf ball, and set aside on a plate or sheet pan.

 To serve mound up the quinoa onto a large platter then place the cooked meatballs on top.
 Garnish with extra cilantro and feta cheese.